 Yard chores often come last on lists of jobs to do at home, but paying attention to the warning signs saves time in the long term.
 Putting off working in your yard is tempting.
 After all, it doesn’t make much difference whether you whip your yard into shape next week instead of today, right?
 Wrong.
 Leaving essential tasks until they’re way overdue often creates more work and problems.
 Luckily, there are several signs to watch for that tell you it’s time to take your yard in hand.

 Shrubs with long, spindly branches and excessive top growth are a sign of overlooked pruning chores.
 Some shrubs naturally grow into attractive forms, but others require regular pruning to prevent unsightly growth that’s difficult to correct.
 Most shrubs are pruned during winter or early spring before new growth appears.
-Remove dead, damaged and diseased shoots and branches, pruning just above the point where they join the rest of the plant.
-Prune crossing, rubbing shoots, remove congested growth and shape the plant into a pleasing form, standing back frequently to assess your progress.
+Remove dead, damaged, and diseased shoots and branches, pruning just above the point where they join the rest of the plant.
+Prune crossing, rubbing shoots, removing congested growth, and shaping the plant into a pleasing form, standing back frequently to assess your progress.
 Check with your local garden center or nursery if you’re unsure about the pruning requirements of a particular shrub.